 Glycogen levels are influenced by the amount and value of the feed that the animal has been eating in the month prior to slaughter.
-Cattle receiving high levels of nutrition from feedlot rations or first-class pasture will have high glycogen levels.
+Cattle receiving high levels of nutrition from feedlot rations or high energy pastures will have high glycogen levels.
 Restricted intake or low quality feed will significantly reduce glycogen, often below the critical level.
+To ensure cattle are receiving adequate nutrition, and that glycogen concentration in muscles is at the highest, cattle should be gaining at least 0.8kg/day leading into slaughter.
+Higher weight gains will ensure animals have as much energy available to grow, lay down fat and deal with stressors like handling and transport.